What is Systems for Action?

 How can I tell if I am applying to the correct RWJF program?

-Within the Foundation’s Research, Evaluation, and Learning initiative, RWJF funds a range of research to expand understanding of what will allow everyone in our nation to have an equitable opportunity to live the healthiest life possible and which types of interventions may have greatest potential for impact.
-Its four signature research programs, including Systems for Action, work to identify root causes of inequitable health outcomes in America and potential solutions that engage multiple sectors and disciplines.
+Within the Foundation’s Research, Evaluation, and Learning initiative, RWJF funds a range of research to expand understanding of what will allow everyone in our nation to have an equitable opportunity to live the healthiest life possible, and which types of interventions may have greatest potential for impact.
+Its three signature research programs, including Systems for Action, work to identify root causes of inequitable health outcomes in America, and potential solutions which engage multiple sectors and disciplines.

-To learn more about additional current and upcoming RWJF funding opportunities of interest visit the Foundation’s Funding Opportunities page.
+To learn more about additional current and upcoming RWJF funding opportunities of interest visit the Foundation’s Funding Opportunities page and/or use RWJF’s new Program Finder tool to identify programs that may align with your interests and goals.